-The team captain is Denis Onyango who took over the reigns from Geoffrey Massa after quiting international football mid 2017.
+The team captain is Denis Onyango who took over the reins from Geoffrey Massa after quitting international football mid-2017.
 Onyango plays his club football with Mamelodi Sundowns in South Africa.
-Assistant captain is Hassan Wasswa who plays for Al Ittihad Jedda in Saudi Arabia.
+The assistant captain is Hassan Wasswa who plays for Al Ittihad Jedda in Saudi Arabia.

 Uganda Cranes Coaches since 1969